sukhmeetbawa/shell-theme-42/README.md

 Installs Latest Gnome Shell Theme to make it look like GNOME 42.

 # Installation

+## :warning: Cautions :warning:

+- If the replacement fails, your desktop environment will not work properly.
+So please **be careful** if doing this.
+- When applying this, other third-party GNOME Shell themes would look broken until you restore to the original theme.
+- If GNOME Shell has been updated and restored to the original theme, you will need to install this again.

 ## Requirements

 - `glib-compile-resources` — The package name depends on the distro.